CAT328AISP15/Syllabus/README.md

 At the course level, the professor will evaluate student work (code) and progress through critique and written feedback.
 Students will evaluate how they progressed in a course.

+Self-Assessment

+Students will evaluate their own progressed in a course in two ways: 1) A course evaluation form, which will be developed based on the course’s individual objectives.
+2) Students will participate in a self reflection assignment due Week 7 & Week 13  or as otherwise noted.
+This written evaluation is worth 15 points and to be turned into me as a separate document.
+Please email it.

+• Critically analyze/evaluate how much time was spent learning syntax & structure, programming concepts vs. actually programming, and how does this reflect on the final quality of your end result.

+• Comment on your AI and Processing successes and frustrations.

+• What would help you succeed better in this class - with respect to what you can do (time management, reading, studying, presence in class) and other resource that can be provided outside of class (study groups, speakers, workshops)?
+Please be specific.

 ###Course Structure

 Class will be a mix of lectures, exercises, code challenges and projects, critiques and Show & Tell.